Zepyhrus/DeepTensorflow/README.md

 # DeepTensorflow
-examples from boox "Deep Dive into TensorFlow"
+examples from book "Deep Dive into TensorFlow"